-Only one percent of the South African territory is covered with forests.
-This area is almost exclusively on the humid coastal plains of the Indian Ocean and on the adjacent cliffs.
+Only one per cent of the South African territory is covered with forests.
+This area is almost exclusively on the humid coastal plains of the Indian Ocean and the adjacent cliffs.
 Grassland covers the largest area of the country.
-On the highveld the plant cover is dominated by different grasses, low shrubs and acacia trees.
+On the Highveld, the plant cover is dominated by different grasses, low shrubs and acacia trees.
 In the dry western part of the country, succulents like aloes and euphorbias can be found.
-Baobab trees can be found in the northeastern section.
+Baobab trees can be consulted in the northeastern section.

-These share their Cape home with such beauties as the red disa orchid (one of 550 wild orchids in the country) which grows in the mountains, numerous irises, pelargoniums and much more.
-The pelargoniums in particular have contributed much to gardens all over the world, as have the arum lilies - the classic white species is from this area, the yellow and pink from elsewhere in the country.
-The world's gardens also have South Africa to thank for the agapanthus, gladiolus, Barberton daisy and Gardenia thunbergia, to name but a few.
+These share their Cape home with such beauties as the red disa orchid (one of 550 wild orchids in the country) which grows in the mountains, many irises, pelargoniums and much more.
+The pelargoniums, in particular, have contributed much to gardens all over the world, as have the arum lilies - the classic white species is from this area, the yellow and pink from elsewhere in the country.
+The world's gardens also have South Africa to thank for the agapanthus, gladiolus, Barberton Daisy and Gardenia thunbergia, to name but a few.

-The Cape in the spring is a breathtaking sight, but even more astonishing is Namaqualand.
+The Cape in the spring is a breathtaking sight, but even more surprising is Namaqualand.
 Dry, rocky and desert-like for the rest of the year, it yields its floral wealth for a short few weeks in the spring in dazzling sheets of colour.
-The golden yellow and orange Namaqualand daisies are predominant, but in between them are a wide variety of flowers including the iridescent succulent mesembryanthemums.
-Colours here are particularly intense, although there is much fascination in less colourful species such as the quiver tree (the San, or Bushmen, used to make quivers from its fibrous stem) and the bizarre-looking tall succulent known as the "halfmens" (half human).
-And anyone especially interested in the abilities of plants to adapt to harsh circumstances in a myriad different ways (not all are succulents) need not wait for spring to visit the area.
+The golden yellow and orange Namaqualand daisies are predominant, but in between, they are a wide variety of flowers including the iridescent succulent mesembryanthemums.
+Colours here are particularly intense, although there is much fascination in less unusual species such as the quiver tree (the San, or Bushmen, used to make quivers from its woody stem) and the bizarre-looking tall succulent known as the "half men" (half human).
+And anyone especially interested in the abilities of plants to adapt to harsh circumstances in myriad different ways (not all are succulents) need not wait for spring to visit the area.

-Although South Africa has more than a thousand indigenous trees, large species are relatively scarce in many parts of the country.
-But they are very much at home in some areas such as the Knysna/Tsitsikamma forest with its tall stinkwoods, black ironwoods and yellowwoods; and the northeastern region in Mpumalanga and Northern Province, home to the ancient cycads and Lowveld species such as the fever tree (so called because of its association with malaria areas).
+Although South Africa has more than a thousand indigenous trees, abundant species are relatively scarce in many parts of the country.
+But they are very much at home in some areas such as the Knysna, Tsitsikamma forest with its tall stinkwoods, black ironwoods and yellowwoods; and the northeastern region in Mpumalanga and Northern Province, home to the ancient cycads.
+Lowveld species such as the fever tree (so called because of its association with malaria areas).
 It is also in the north that one finds the famous thick-stemmed baobab, about which legend has it that it was accidentally planted upside down, which accounts for the odd shape of its branches.
-Then there are the forests of KwaZulu-Natal, which are also where the beautiful shade-loving orange Clivia miniata, a now much-cultivated member of the amaryllis family, is found.
+Then there are the forests of KwaZulu-Natal, which are also where the beautiful shade-loving orange Clivia, a now much-cultivated member of the Amaryllis family, is found.